stefek99/wings-integration/README.md

-# Wings Crowdsale Integration
+# WINGS Token Generation Smart Contract Integration

-Wings is a platform for evaluating and conducting ICO's based on Ethereum smart contracts and IPFS.
+WINGS is a platform for curating, evaluating and conducting token generation events (aka ICO, token sale or crowdsales) based on Ethereum smart contracts and IPFS.

-With Wings any ICO that passes an evaluation procedure can launch an ICO via the Wings ICO constructor, or by writing its own crowdsale contract and integrateing it with Wings.
+With WINGS any ICO that passes a community-based evaluation procedure can launch an ICO via the WINGS ICO constructor, or by writing its own crowdsale contract and integrateing it with Wings.

 To get more details read our [whitepaper](https://wingsfoundation.ch/docs/WINGS_Whitepaper_V1.1.2_en.pdf), visit [site](https://wings.ai), or join our [chat](https://telegram.me/wingschat).